microsoft/fast/packages/web-components/fast-foundation/docs/integrations/aurelia.md

 npx makes Aurelia
 ```

 Follow the prompts, answering each question in turn.
-It is recommended that you select the "Default TypeScript Aurelia 2 App" when prompted, unless you have previous experience with the CLI.
+It is recommended that you select the "Default TypeScript Aurelia 2 App" when prompted unless you have previous experience with the CLI.
 Be sure to choose to install dependencies when asked.

 When the CLI completes, you should have a basic runnable Aurelia 2 application.